mf21/DOMOVOY-Boiler-Controller/README.md

-# boiler
+# Boiler Controller
-A device for boiler control
+This device is a part of DOMOVOY home automation project